Preparing for 2022/23 Summer Sports Season

-(pdf) is used as a reference point and the first source of information and is made available to all your club executive.
+CN's 2022/23 Summer Season Sportsground Information Booklet (PDF) is used as a reference point for our sporting community, it should be the first source of information and is made available to all your club executive.

-Please complete if you wish to book a sportsground for casual use.
+Please complete if you wish to book a sportsground for casual use or schools booking sportsgrounds during school hours.
+For all seasonal booking requests please refer to Seasonal Application Form above.

 We reserve the right to prohibit the use of any sportsground in the event of heavy rain, in times of drought, or where damage is likely to be caused.
 Wet weather refers to a rainfall event which may affect the characteristics of a sportsground and subsequent use of the sportsground is likely to cause damage to the playing surface and/or player injury.

-Our Ground User Information Application provides the most up-to-date status of our sportsgrounds conditions.
+Our Sportsground Closure List provides the most up-to-date status of our sportsgrounds conditions.

 The sportsground is declared closed and may not be used for competition or training.
 Once a sportsground is closed, it will remain closed until a reinspection declares the ground open.
-The assessments are to be conducted via the Council Ground User Information Application.
+The assessments are to be conducted via the Council Ground Information App.

 *A closure exemption will apply in the circumstance that the cricket wicket only has scored a hazard rating of 3, in this instance the ground may remain open for training only with the provision activities will only take place outside the cricket wicket square at a minimum distance of 5m.